optimm/Teos-GUI/Readme.md

 # Teosd GUI

-Welcome to Teosd GUI (Graphical User Interface) designed to complement the existing Teos-CLI (Command-Line Interface) functionality.
+Welcome to `teosd-gui` (Graphical User Interface) designed to complement the existing `teos-cli` (Command-Line Interface) functionality.

 While the CLI provides powerful command-based operations, Admins were faced with the task of manually interpreting the results and working with text-based outputs, making the data analysis process cumbersome and time-consuming.